sksamuel/scrimage/docs/scale.md

 Scale
 =====

-Scales the image.
+Scales an image up or down.
 This operation will change both the canvas and the image.
 This is what most people want when they think of "resizing" an image.

+If instead, we wish to change the image "canvas" without scaling up or down, then [resize](resize.md) is the right operation.

 We can perform a scale operation with a specified width and height.
 Or we can specify only a width or height and Scrimage will adjust the other dimension to keep the aspect ratio constant.